 Incentive Amount:

 Your payback period is the time to achieve an ROI on your solar panels.
-It will vary based on their rated capacity, the average sunlight in your area, and the rate your utility charges per kilowatt of power.
+It will vary based on the rate your utility charges per kilowatt of power, their rated capacity, and the average sunlight in your area.
 Rockland gets quite a bit of sunlight per day, so an average payback period could last up to 11.7 years per 5 kW of capacity.

-The type of solar panels you have will have specific maintenance steps to follow.
+The specific types of maintenance you need will depend on the type of panels you're using.
 Regardless of type, you should inspect your panels for damage and clean them regularly.
-Full-service solar contractors in the Rockland area offer comprehensive maintenance plans to help you make the most of your panels and keep them healthy for as long as possible.
+Many solar contractors in the Rockland area offer low-cost maintenance plans to help you keep your panels healthy and make the most of your system.